liupeirong/MLOpsManufacturing/samples/parallel-processing-california-housing-data/README.md

 # Overview

 **What does this sample demonstrate:**
 - A simple example of how to use `ParallelRunScript` to process data in parallel.
+    - A `ParallelRunScript` can run user script asynchronously and in parallel on multiple AmlCompute targets.
+This functionality suits for a scenario which processing of large amounts of data is needed.
+    - By setting up `m` nodes of AmlCompute and `n` processes per each node, the total time is expected to be reduced to `1/mn` of a single process running (not considering the time for environments setup).

 - Sample data is created based on california housing dataset obtained by `sklearn.datasets.fetch_california_housing` function.
 For more details please refer to sklearn documentation [Real world dataset - 7.2.7.
 California Housing dataset](https://scikit-learn.org/dev/datasets/real_world.html#california-housing-dataset)

     > According to above documentation,